LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-synology-docker.md

     | PGID | 100 (for example, see the [UID/GID step above](#find-out-the-uid-and-gid-of-your-user)) |
     | TZ | Europe/Zurich |

 6. Select "Next" and "Done".
-The container will atomatically start.
+The container will automatically start.

+## Configure LMS

+1. Launch your web browser (eg. Edge, Firefox) and type: `http://[hostname or ip address of your nas]:9000`.
+Then, press Enter.
+The Logitech Media Server web interface will open.
+2. Skip the MySqueezebox.com account credentials step (because the MySB.com service is shut down).
+3. Browse to your music folder location (`/volume1/music`), highlight the directory, and click "Next".
+4. (Optional) browse to your playlists folder location (`/volume1/playlist`), highlight the directory, and click "Next".
+5. You'll see the Summary page for your Logitech Media Server install.
+Click "Finish" to complete the installation.
 Congrats, you're done!